Bradenton Beach, FL

 About Bradenton Beach, FL

-Bradenton Beach is a small community in Florida with a population of 777 residents.
-The median household income is $72,891 per year, which is above the national average.
-The median age in Bradenton Beach is 68.9 years.
+Bradenton Beach is a small community located in Florida with a population of 777 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $72,891 per year, which is 3% below the national median of $75,149.
+The median age of 68.9 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Bradenton Beach, FL